-As Keypath’s VP of Placement Operations, Mallory Schindler is responsible for operating the field placement function for the company.
+As Keypath’s Global VP of Placement Operations, Mallory Schindler is responsible for operating the field placement function for the company.
 Currently, more of the online programs we support will require students to complete field hours as part of their student life-cycle.
 To make the field placement process worry-free, her department will aid our University partners in placing students in quality placements nationally.

 - Ashford University – Master in Healthcare Administration